gnaga/conan-cleanup/README.md

 ## Clean up of Conan artifactory remote repository
+***Note:* Instead of Deleting artifact, this script will move to backup repository**

 Below script will perform
 1. Find the conan packages that are not used in last 90 days
 2. Move them to another repo (provided by the user).